pgulutzan/pgfindlib/README.md

 <H3 id="Re $ORIGIN">Re $ORIGIN</H3><HR>
 <P>It sees $ORIGIN, and replaces it with the path of the executable.
-Example: if the executable is /home/pgulutzan/pgfindlib/main libcrypto,
+Example: if the executable is /home/pgulutzan/pgfindlib/main,
          and there is a file libcrypto.so on /home/pgulutzan/pgfindlib/lib, and the gcc has -Wl,-rpath,\$ORIGIN/lib (but good luck trying to specify it in a script or cmake!), then the result will be
          /home/pgulutzan/pgfindlib/lib/libcrypto.so
          and not $ORIGIN/lib/libcrypto.so, but a comment may also appear.
 This is done by reading the symbolic link proc/self/exe with readlink.
-It's supposed to happen for DT_RPATH and DT_RUN_PATH but in fact it happens regardless of source.
+Replacement is supposed to happen for DT_RPATH and DT_RUN_PATH but in fact it happens regardless of source.
 There has to be a different source for
 <a href="https://stackoverflow.com/questions/1023306/finding-current-executables-path-without-proc-self-exe">FreeBSD</a>.
 In tests the usage was -Wl,-z,origin,-rpath,./lib,-rpath,\$ORIGIN</P>